We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Once you click on the condition you want to be treated for, you’ll be prompted to answer some questions about yourself.

 When you sign up for Lemonaid, you’ll fill out a questionnaire about your medical history.
-Note that there are only two choices when it comes to choosing your gender: male or female.
+You’ll start by sharing your sex assigned at birth, date of birth, previous diagnoses, and medications.
 A doctor will review your information and contact you for follow-up questions within 24 hours.

 Lemonaid’s mail-order service